Genereux-akotenou/BankReviewIntelligence/README.md

 ## Getting started
 This repository offers a Dockerfile accompanied by a Docker Compose YAML file.
 These resources are provided for those who wish to host Airflow on their local computer or a standalone machine.

+## Project Structure

+- `src/`: Contains the source code for the project.
+-`data/`: Contains the scraped data in CSV format.
+- `requirements.txt`: Lists the Python dependencies.
+-`README.md`: Project documentation.

 ## Version of Airflow and Python we're using
 * python>=3.8
 * airflow==2.9.0